 Summary: The Freeride is a single-antenna digital transceiver.
-This is definitely the smallest avalanche transceiver (it is less than half the size of the Tracker DTS).
+This is definitely the smallest avalanche transceiver (20% smaller and 60% lighter than the Tracker 3).

 Searching: As a single-antenna transceiver, the Freeride cannot display a direction indicator that points you to the victim.
 Instead, you must manually locate victim by using the Freeride's distance indicator to find the shortest distance.
 The lack of a direction indicator is a significant disadvantage relative to multiple-antenna transceivers.
 The range of the Freeride is very short (only 31 meters in the 10 tests I've performed).